SirGoodenough/HA_Blueprints/Automations/Octoprint_Additional_Buttons_Helper.md

         This is the timer that starts as soon as the Extruder temperature is in the range between the Upper Trigger and the Lower Trigger.

-    home_button:
+    fil_feed/name: Feed Length for loading filament
+        Measure the distance the filament travels from the time it starts feeding into the feed tube until a bit before it enters the heater.

+    max_y/name: Depth of Y axis
+        This is the size of your printer bed in the 'Y' axis.

-      name: Custom command for Home Button
+    home_button/name: Custom command for Home Button
-        This is the Marlin Home Command, change as you see fit.
+        This is the Marlin Home GCode Command, change as you see fit.

     bed_level_button/name: Custom GCode command for the Bed Level Button This is the Marlin Bed Level Command, change as you see fit